 Manual catching and handling of animals cause distress, especially when birds are carried in an inverted position.

 If there is no immediate loss of consciousness.
-Inhalation of high concentrations of gas while conscious is painful and causes respiratory distress.
+Inhalation of high concentrations of carbon dioxide gas while conscious is painful and causes fear and respiratory distress.

-The time and distance animals are carried depends on the location of the gas containers on the premises and on the type and size of the housings.
+The time and distance animals are carried depends on the location of the gas containerss on the premises and on the type and size of the housings.

 Overloading may lead to compression and suffocation caused by more animals being dropped into the container without a sufficient interval between two consequent batches of animals.
 In addition, each batch of animals dropped into the container will displace equal volume of gas into the atmosphere, which will result in fluctuating concentrations of gas.